Bismarck du Plessis

 Bismarck Wilhelm du Plessis (born 22 May 1984) is a South African former professional rugby union player, who played for the in the United Rugby Championship and for the in the Currie Cup.
 He played for the in 2003, before moving to the in 2005 where he spent the bulk of his career, and then to Montpellier in the French Top 14.
 He is widely acknowledged to be one of the best hookers of his time, both in club and country performances.

+Personal life

+Bismarck du Plessis is married to Anja du Plessis (née van Zyl) since late 2015, shortly before moving to France for his tenure in Montpellier.
+The couple has five children together, including a set of twin sons and twin girls.

 Career

 A native of the town of Bethlehem in the Free State province, Bismarck du Plessis made his debut for the Sharks in Super Rugby (then the Super 12) in 2005.
 As he plays hooker and played in the same team as South Africa's past captain, John Smit, for much of his career he had been a backup to Smit; however, this changed when Smit moved to tighthead prop.
 Before Smit's change of position, Du Plessis nonetheless played in Super Rugby and the Currie Cup whenever Smit was unavailable, and in 2007 was selected to play for South Africa in the Tri Nations Series.
 He made his debut for South Africa as a substitute in the same game against Australia in Sydney in which his older brother, Jannie, who was in the starting XV, also made his Springboks debut.
 The Du Plessis brothers became the 23rd set of brothers to earn caps for South Africa at rugby union.

 Following an illness to Pierre Spies, Bismarck du Plessis was called into South Africa's squad for the 2007 Rugby World Cup; his brother Jannie was a later addition to the squad, replacing BJ Botha, who injured a knee in South Africa's final pool match against the USA.

 During the 2008 end-of-year Test series, the Springboks moved Smit to tighthead in order to accommodate both him and the younger, faster Du Plessis in the front row together; this change has continued through the 2009 Super 14 season and into the Boks' 2009 Test season.

 After South Africa's second game of the 2008 Tri Nations Series, against New Zealand, Du Plessis was cited for an eye-gouge on New Zealand's Adam Thomson.
 At the subsequent disciplinary hearing, which was the first of his career, the judicial officer found that his action had been "careless", not deliberate, and imposed a three-week suspension, a significantly lower penalty than the three-to-six months' suspensions routinely imposed for deliberate eye-gouging.